 Recent research suggests that there is an estimated 40 million Americans who have varicose veins.
-One of the best ways to help improve overall vein health is regular exercise, due to increased blood flow that helps keeps veins healthy and functional.
+One of the best ways to help improve overall vein health is regular exercise, due to increased blood flow that helps keep veins healthy and functional.

-For people with varicose veins you need to consider carefully what types of exercise to do, as you may make your condition much worse or bring considerable pain and suffering to yourself.
+For people with varicose veins, you need to consider carefully what types of exercise to do, as you may make your condition much worse or bring considerable pain and suffering to yourself.
 As well as careful consideration of the form of exercise you should undertake, you could also consider protecting areas of the body affected by varicose veins.
-An effective way to exercise and add additional protection is to consider using the very latest in compression sports aids that can provide medical grade protection for conditions like varicose veins.
-They are designed to provide a consistent pressure in the legs that helps the blood flow back to your heart.
+An effective way to exercise and add additional protection is to consider using the very latest in compression sports aids that can provide medical-grade protection for conditions like varicose veins.
+They are designed to provide consistent pressure in the legs that helps the blood flow back to your heart.

 What are varicose veins and how do they limit your exercise

 When the veins just below the surface of the skin become damaged and swell up which causes them to fill with blood, these are known as varicose veins.
 They are often painful and cause swelling in the feet and ankles due to restricted blood flow.
 Due to them protruding through the skin, they are vulnerable to being knocked and damaged.
 Therefore, it is important to take care when choosing what exercise to do.
 The right type of exercise is considered a good personal therapy treatment to reduce the symptoms of varicose veins.
 Low-impact exercise that increases blood flow to your veins is the best option.

 Running or brisk walking can deliver positive results.
 You should aim for around 30 minutes each day for at least 5 days a week.
 If you are running it is best to do this on grass or a synthetic surface to reduce impact to your joints.